Spin(7)-instantons on Joyce's first examples of compact Spin(7)-manifolds

 \section{Abstract}

 We construct $Spin(7)$-instantons on one of Joyce's compact $Spin(7)$-manifolds.
 The underlying compact $Spin(7)$-manifold given by Joyce is the same as in Lewis' construction of $Spin(7)$-instantons.
 However, our construction method and the resulting instantons are new.
 The compact $Spin(7)$-manifold is constructed by gluing a $Spin(7)$-orbifold and certain local model spaces around the orbifold singularities.
 We construct our instantons by gluing non-flat connections on the local model spaces to a flat connection on the $Spin(7)$-orbifold.
-We deliver more than $20,000$ examples within the structure groups $SO(3), SO(4), SO(5), SO(7)$, and $SO(8)$.
+We deliver more than $20,000$ new four-parameter families of examples of $Spin(7)$-instantons within the structure groups $SO(3), SO(4), SO(5), SO(7)$, and $SO(8)$.